-AASA, based on the recommendations of the Learning 2025 National Commission, seeks to identify educational systems that exemplify student-centered, equity-focused practices with a solid commitment to the whole learner, anti-marginalization, and a future driven outlook.
-We know the majority of districts are on a continuum of planning, developing, progressing, and implementing innovative practices in one or more of the areas identified by the commission.
+Based on the recommendations of the AASA Learning 2025 National Commission, AASA seeks to identify educational systems that exemplify student-centered, equity-focused practices with a solid commitment to the whole learner, anti-marginalization, and a future driven outlook.
+We know the majority of systems are on a continuum of planning, developing, progressing and implementing innovative practices in one or more of the areas identified by the commission.
 We would like to help accelerate your progress and implementation to provide all learners a brighter future.

-In addition to meeting the needs of all learners, what are the benefits of becoming a demonstration district?
+In addition to meeting the needs of all learners, what are the benefits of becoming a demonstration system?

-All demonstration districts will receive the benefits of:
+All demonstration systems will receive the benefits of:

 Systemic redesign is conceptualized as a continuum, moving toward Student-Focused, Equity-Driven, Future-Driven practices.
 AASA is seeking to identify educational systems that represent significant progress toward implementing recommendations of the Learning 2025 Commission, becoming Lighthouse learning systems and serving as beacons for other educational systems.
 Some systems are beginning their journey, Emerging in their progress toward implementation.
 Some systems are implementing some of the recommendations and are Aspiring to address more components.